Skip to main content

 Required

-Effective Merchant Discount Rate is calculated by dividing the Total Fees transaction fee ($X.XX) ÷ Gross Sales (%)
+The Effective Merchant Discount Rate is calculated by dividing the Total Fees transaction fee ($X.XX) by Gross Sales (percentage)

 Introduction of New Fee or Fee Change Notice